 Time Action

 As soon as appointed planner Obtain details of SI kit to be used.

 2 weeks before event Advise treasurer of controls to be left out overnight (time details

 and number of controls

 2 weeks before event Maps to printer

-Obtain SI kit and check correct number of stakes, kites.
+Obtain SI kit(s) and check correct number of stakes, kites.

+Obtain gripples

+Obtain backup punches (Level A and B events)

 Check required on time for controls

 1 week before event Level C and above = XML course files to Download

 Level D - Recharge print station

 48 hours before event Time sync all boxes

+Day before event Ensure any controls not to be visited on event day are woken

+Day of event Ensure all event controls are woken

+Send Route Gadget files to download group

-Simon Starkey December 2019 V2.0
+Simon Starkey April 2021 V3.0